ksell8/algorithms/src/doc/docs/index.md

 Algorithms are a set of steps that are carried out to solve problems.
-While there are well known algorithms for well-defined, well-studied problems, mst of what you encounter in the real world is not well-defined or well studied.
+While there are well known algorithms for well-defined, well-studied problems, most of what you encounter in the real world is not well-defined or well studied.
 So this approach to teaching algorithms will give you the tools to approach any problem with an investigative mindset and apply well known as well as novel techniques to conquer any challenge.